avocado-framework/avocado/docs/source/WritingTests.rst

 decompress the suite tarball, followed by :func:`avocado.utils.build.make`, that will build the suite.

-The ``setUp`` method is the only place in avocado where you are allowed to call the ``skip`` method, given that, if a test started to be executed, by definition it can't be skipped anymore.
-Avocado will do its best to enforce this boundary, so that if you use ``skip`` outside ``setUp``, the test upon execution will be marked with the ``ERROR`` status, and the error message will instruct you to fix your test's code.

 In this example, the ``test`` method just gets into the base directory of the compiled suite  and executes the ``./synctest`` command, with appropriate parameters, using :func:`avocado.utils.process.system`.